-- Enjoy some live music at Musician’s Corner September Sundown every Thursday and Friday this month.
+- Enjoy some live music at Musician’s Corner September Sundown every Friday this month.

 - How about a local high school football game?
 Even if you don’t have a high school age child, this is a fun way to spend a Friday night.
 Cheer on your local team, have a yummy concession stand hamburger and connect with your community.

 - Consider a day trip to Chattanooga to visit the Tennessee State Aquarium.